Lecture 3: R Basics I

 [1] 15

-• Local names first
+• Function arguments and local names first

 • Then surrounding names